Etamin/CallNavi/README.md

 ## Contact

-For questions or feedback, feel free to create an issue on the repository or reach out to us at [yewei.song@uni.lu].
+For questions or feedback, feel free to create an issue on the repository or reach out to us at .

 ---